SamTremblay18/Hockey-Shot-Classification/README.md

 ## 2 - Preprocessing
 This notebook is dedicated to all the preprocessing steps required before feeding the data in a CNN model.
-There are 3 different preprocessing method used, more explanation at their own section.
+There are 3 different preprocessing method used, more explanation at their own section and the technical details are commented directly in the notebook.

 - It is important to note that the objective of this preprocessing stage is to create tensors of shape [trials, frames, channels] to be a proper input for the CNNs.
 Each participant tensor is comprised of:
    - 10 backhand shots (labeled BH, encoded as 0)